techgod/Android-Pro-Course/Week 3/assignments/README.md

 3) the second activity with the responses

 Example:

 ![w3_as](assets/w3_asgn.gif)

-## Deadline: 3:30pm - Friday, 31st August 2018.
+## Deadline: 3:30pm - Friday, 21st September 2018.
 Please submit your assignments before this to avoid late submission penalty.